-Nomenclature : '13 cm Kanone L/35 M. 1909'
+Nomenclature : '13 cm Kanone'

 Origin : Germany

-The main issue with this gun was its too little availability : only 32 units were in service in July 1914, and the total wartime production was limited to 202 guns, including some 1917 modified design ones, equipped with steel wheels to allow the automobile towing in a single load.
-The reason for this is the will of the German Headquarters to reserve the industry capacity to the new anti-artillery Krupp guns 15 cm L/30, L/35 and L/40.
-In 1918, 40 batteries equipped with 120 13cm guns were still in service.
+The only issue with this gun at the war outbreak was its too little availability : only 32 units were in service in July 1914 and it was not produced in huge quantities afterwards.
+The reason for this was the choice of the German Headquarters to reserve the industry capacity to the new anti-artillery guns 15 cm L/30, L/35 and L/40.

 Main characteristics :